Grankseeking & Nonprofit Resource Center

 Learn how to use the Nonprofit Resource Center or learn about grantwriting, fundraising, and other topics by taking free, self-paced webinars from the Foundation Center or by requesting a live training session for your organization from Stillwater Public Library staff.
-Request live training sessions by contacting Scott Freeman at 405-372-3633 x8102 or email@example.com.
+Request live training sessions by contacting Stacy DeLano at 405-372-3633 x8124 or firstname.lastname@example.org.

 The recorded webinars can be found at grantspace.org.
 Some of the recorded webinars include: